Vitamin Deficiency Symptoms: Identifying Common Deficiencies and Their Signs

 Medical Conditions and Absorption Issues

 Sometimes, even with a good diet, absorption problems cause deficiencies.
 Conditions like celiac disease, Crohn’s disease, or chronic gastritis can prevent your body from taking in nutrients effectively.
-Certain medications can also interfere with absorption.
+Certain medications, like Zoloft (which may potentially affect B vitamin levels), can also interfere with nutrient absorption or utilization, making it important to discuss medication use with your doctor.

 Lifestyle and Environmental Influences